Over Half a Million Manufacturing, Distribution and Call Center Jobs are at Risk Due to California’s Minimum Wage Increase

-The minimum wage debacle in the United States continues to draw significant controversy at the federal, state and municipal level.
+The minimum wage debacle in the United States continues to draw significant controversy at the federal, state, and municipal level.
 As noted in our previous article Top 25 States with the Highest Minimum Wage Increase by 2018, many states have approved increases to their minimum wage.
 However, California’s new Fair Wage Act of 2016 takes it to a whole new level by increasing California’s minimum wage to $15 per hour by 2022.
-Based on a recent analysis by Site Selection Group, it is estimated that the wage increase will potentially put 518,510 workers employed in manufacturing plants, distribution centers and call centers at risk of losing their jobs.
+Based on a recent analysis by Site Selection Group, it is estimated that the wage increase will potentially put 518,510 workers employed in manufacturing plants, distribution centers, and call centers at risk of losing their jobs.

 The Fair Wage Act of 2016 calls for an increase in wages over the next six years, subject to any major economic downturns in the economy.
-At the current minimum wage of $10 per hour, this would mean an average annual increase of approximately 8 percent to 10 percent per year versus typical wage escalation of 3% per year based on Consumer Price Index increases.
+At the current minimum wage of $10 per hour, this would mean an average annual increase of approximately 8 percent to 10 percent per year versus a typical wage escalation of 3% per year based on Consumer Price Index increases.

-This legislation could prove to be a disaster from an economic development perspective when combined with the already challenged business climate in California, said King White, CEO of Site Selection Group.
+This legislation could prove to be a disaster from an economic development perspective when combined with the already challenging business climate in California, said King White, CEO of Site Selection Group.
 “The exodus of companies from California is already a problem.
-Economic development organizations from other parts of the country and world continue to lure California companies by offering lower operating costs, pro-employer business climates and economic incentives,” White said.
+Economic development organizations from other parts of the country and world continue to lure California companies by offering lower operating costs, pro-employer business climates, and economic incentives,” White said.

-To help evaluate the impact of the Fair Wage Act, Site Selection Group analyzed low-wage occupations in manufacturing, distribution and call center operations to determine the potential impact by 2022.
+To help evaluate the impact of the Fair Wage Act, Site Selection Group analyzed low-wage occupations in manufacturing, distribution, and call center operations to determine the potential impact by 2022.
 The following graph identifies the cumulative number of jobs at risk within these occupations that fall below the minimum wage in 2022 over the next six years.

 Number of Jobs at Risk by Year